 - 1.5-2 oz dark rum, such as Goslings

-Put the cloves, lime wedge and honey into a mug, pour hot water on top.
-Muddle it all with the honey spoon until honey has dissolved.
+Directions: Put the cloves, lime wedge and honey into a mug, pour hot water on top.
+Stir it all with the honey spoon until honey has dissolved.
 Add the rum last.

 - Orange spice black tea (caffeinated or not) - Ayleen recommends Constant Comment